How can the architecture of our cities, our buildings, but above all the architecture of our lives, be better designed?

-- Megatrends that significantly shape living and building behavior are Urbanization, individualization, connectivity, mobility and Flexibility as well as Silver Society.
-The various small-scale living trends are embedded in it.
+- Megatrends that significantly shape living and building behavior are urbanization, individualization, connectivity, mobility and flexibility as well as Silver Society.
+The various smaller pieces are embedded in it Living trends.

 - The McLiving trend describes that in response to the lack of available living and storage space, sustainable and affordable solutions are needed.

-- The holistic approach of healthcare architecture aims to design healthcare buildings in such a way that architecture and design have a positive influence on the mental and physical health of patients and visitors.
+- The holistic approach of Healthcare Architecture aims to design healthcare buildings in such a way that architecture and design have a positive influence on the mental and physical health of patients and employees.
 The focus is no longer on pure functionality.